 Exquisite Die Struck Engagement Rings at Emerson & Farrar Fine Jewelry

-Emerson & Farrar boasts a unique jewelry manufacturing workshop where die struck engagement rings are handcrafted by GIA-trained jewelers using original die striking equipment.
-Our showrooms in Redlands and Palm Springs are the go-to locations for jewelry enthusiasts who crave pieces of masterful designs and enduring quality.
+Emerson Fine Jewelry boasts a unique jewelry manufacturing workshop where die struck engagement rings are handcrafted by GIA-trained jewelers using original die striking equipment.
+Our showroom in Redlands is the go-to locations for jewelry enthusiasts who crave pieces of masterful designs and enduring quality.
 Visit us in store and browse through our collection of die-struck engagement rings you cannot find anywhere else.Contact Us Today